 By David Salman, Chief Horticulturist

-Spring-flowering bulbs are a unique group of pollinator-friendly flowers that have been a staple of ornamental gardening in Europe and the U.S. for many years.
-These fall-planted, flowering plants are low-care additions to our landscapes, and they light up the spring garden before many other plants wake up and come into flower, providing essential early season nectar for bees.
+Spring-flowering bulbs are a unique group of pollinator-friendly flowers that have been a staple of gardening in Europe and the U.S. for many years.
+These fall-planted, flowering plants are easy additions to our landscapes.
+They light up the spring garden before many other plants wake up and come into flower, providing essential early season nectar for bees and other pollinators.

 Spring-flowering bulbs depend on two climatic factors to do well in our landscapes:

-- Good winter and spring moisture to bring them back into active growth and flowering.
+- Good winter and spring moisture.
+Spring precipitation helps bring them back into active growth and flowering.